XTRAN Example — Enable Sorting of DSV Data

 We provide, with XTRAN, a BASH script to automate this process.

-How can such powerful and generalized data manipulation be automated in a little over 2 hours and only 154 lines of rules?
+How can such powerful and generalized data manipulation be automated in about 3 hours and only 300 lines of rules?
 Because there is so much capability already available as part of XTRAN's rules language.
 The rules used for this example take advantage of the following functionality provided by that rules language:

 - Text file input and output